Mirror a Yum Repository on Oracle Linux

 2. Check the size of the repositories to mirror.

-This command will provide guidance in estimating the free disk space requirements on the repository mirror server.
+This command will guide you in estimating the free disk space requirements on the repository mirror server.

 sudo dnf repoinfo

-The output shows a listing of all the enabled repositories and the current space each repository consumes.
+The output lists all the enabled repositories and the current space each repository consumes.
 Pass the repository name as a parameter to display only a single repository.

 sudo dnf repoinfo ol8_baseos_latest